NicoleChristineCantini/NicoleChristineCantini.github.io/README.md

 as well as

-3. My institutional **email** of the University of Geneva
+3. My institutional **email** of the University of Geneva (This element may change during time for obvious reasons and I will update it when necessary)

 What are you waiting for?
 Go check them out!

-[^1] : This element may change during time for obvious reasons and I will update it when necessary.